astranome/Astra_S9_FPGA/README.md

 What was done with the C41 card?
 The story lasts for a couple of years:
 --2001--2023——

-An example for this board was found on github, https://github.com/KarolNi/S9miner_sample The first project has been assembled - LED flashing.
+An example for this board was found on github, https://github.com/KarolNi/S9miner_sample

+The first project has been assembled - LED flashing.

 Successful launch of Ubuntu and Petalinux

 Our own U-Boot has been successfully built, thanks to the excellent tutorial from Andrey https://habr.com/ru/articles/565368/

----=== It became clear that you can do without a programmer ===--- We managed to revive the board from the Antbuild (thanks a lot @Tankonaft) Test applications have been launched — pattern generators —HDMI and VGA monitors display images
+---=== It became clear that you can do without a JTAG programmer ===---

+We managed to revive the board from the Antbuild (thanks a lot @Tankonaft)

+Test applications have been launched — pattern generators —HDMI and VGA monitors display images

 <img width="900" height="675" alt="image" src="https://github.com/user-attachments/assets/9d9575a8-52d7-4f50-8daf-ca0ec131d3fa" />